 Explore some of Tulum’s best swimming spots on a snorkeling adventure.
 This tour sets itself apart from other snorkeling outings by visiting three distinct ecosystems allowing you to experience firsthand the aquatic life of the Riviera Maya.

-The Tulum ruines rest on an ancient cliffside city overlooking the Caribbean and are one of Mexico’s best-preserved Mayan sites.
+The Tulum ruins rest on an ancient cliffside city overlooking the Caribbean and is one of Mexico’s best-preserved Mayan sites.
 Explore the ruins on this action-packed guided tour, which includes a rare encounter with a sacred shaman, a snorkeling adventure in a cenote, and a zipline ride through the canopies of the rainforest.